Seb-sti1/mastersthesis/README.md

 Collaborative navigation in unstructured environments using an aerial drone and a terrestrial robot
 ===

-This repository contains most of the overwhelming majority of the work done during my master's thesis.
+This repository contains the overwhelming majority of the work done during my master's thesis.

 > [!IMPORTANT]